ebrewer1/Code_Samples/README.md

-# automatic-adventure
+# Code_Samples
-Diverse samples of my work in bioinformatics
+This is a diverse sampling of my coding experience in bioinformatics.